 Join this free bus tour to explore the Louisville Downtown Civil Rights Trail.
 Boxed lunches provided (must register).
 Register online at bit.ly/uoflrightstour.

 Wednesday, Jan.
 17, 2018 – Filming Screening "American Experience: Freedom Riders"

 In 1961, segregation seemed to have an overwhelming grip on American society.
 That is, until an integrated band of college students - many of whom were the first in their families to attend a university - decided, en masse, to risk everything and buy a ticket on a Greyhound bus bound for the Deep South.
 They called themselves the Freedom Riders—come out to learn about their story.

 [CANCELLED] Thursday, Jan.
 18, 2017 – MLK Candlelight Vigil [CANCELLED]

 Friday, Jan.
 19, 2018 – MLK Art Showcase & Wall Signing

 (12-2 p.m., Cultural Center)

-Gather for lunch in the Cultural Center and sign the commemorative MLK Wall with messages of love, inclusion and hope for equality for all.
+Drop in for lunch in the Cultural Center to view art pieces and sign the commemorative MLK Wall as we culminate MLK Week with messages of peace, justice, inclusion and hope for equality for all.
+Lunch provided.